wp-plugins/my-beautiful-tubes/readme.txt

 == Description ==

 This plugin allows you to insert youtube video into your post at any of these four positions (top-left,bottom-right,top-right,bottom-left).
-No short code requires, just insert your youtube video share link, for example http://www.youtube.com/watch?v=RR2VpDIo8kc into the 'Tube URL' text box under
+No short code requires, just insert your youtube video link, for example http://www.youtube.com/watch?v=RR2VpDIo8kc into the 'Video URL' text box under
 'Enter Youtube Video Share Link' which is located under the right-hand-side-bar of wordpress edit post panel.
-Everytime you write a new post and decided to insert youtube video into that post, all you need to do is to insert the youtube video share link plus select the position and the size of your video from the select box and this video will be published together with your new post!
-If you want to take out that video later on, then all you need is just to leave the 'Tube URL' text box blank when you edit your post, after you have updated your post, the video will no longer be there, just that simple.
+Everytime you write a new post and decided to insert youtube video into that post, all you need to do is to insert the youtube video link plus select the video's position and set the width and height of that video, then publish it together with your new post!
+If you want to take out that video later on, then all you need is just to leave the 'Video URL' text box blank when you edit your post, after you have updated your post, the video will no longer be there, just that simple.

 == Frequently Asked Questions ==